Lovelace-Learning-Labs/ads-learn-lms/04-heaps/03-stack-heap.md

 The ECMA spec doesn't say _anything_ about how memory should be laid out.
 This is great because it gives JS engines tons of leeway to optimize code, and JavaScript is surprisingly fast as a result.
 But it does make our analysis more complex (and engine-dependent).

-What follows is targeted specifically at V8.
-Between Chrome, Edge (r.i.p.
-Chakra), Node and Electron, V8 has far-and-away the biggest market share, and it's therefore easier to find documentation about.
-As far as this author can tell, SpiderMonkey (Firefox) follows basically the same pattern.

 In practice, the fundamentals of memory management in JavaScript are similar to more traditional languages:

 * When you call a function a frame is added to the stack with enough room for all the function's local variables (primitives or references)